Our Older Adults Are Counting On Us

 Nearly 70% of older adults are likely going to need long term care services at some point during their lives.

-If our elected officials don’t provide a significant new investment in our older adults, more nursing homes and residential care facilities will close.
+If our elected officials don’t provide Cost of Living Increases (COLAs) for direct care staff, the continued staffing crisis could mean that more nursing homes and residential care facilities will close.

-While the legislature has provided one-time supplemental funding, the escalating rates of closures indicate that this is not working.
-The chronic underfunding and lack of staff are crippling Maine’s ability to provide long term care services to our aging population.
+While the legislature has provided investments in long term care, nursing homes, residential care and assisted living homes struggle with the staffing crisis.
+The chronic underfunding, over-regulating and lack of staff are crippling Maine’s ability to provide long term care services to our aging population.

 Together, we can solve this problem.